Chaz Guest: Notable works

-Guest created two paintings to help the family of Trayvon Martin, an African-American teenager who was killed in an incident in Florida in 2012, to support Martin's younger brother.
-Guest donated the proceeds from the sale of the paintings to the Martin Family.
+Guest created two paintings to help the family of Trayvon Martin, an African-American teenager killed in an incident in Florida in 2012, to support Martin's younger brother.
+Guest donated the proceeds from selling the paintings to the Martin Family.
 Mr. Guest also did a painting of Troy Davis - a man sentenced to death for the murder of a Georgia police officer in 1991, for Amnesty International, USA.

-Guest was named the Goodwill Ambassador to the Republic of Gambia, West Africa in 2011, and the U.S. spokesperson for the 2014 International Roots Festival in Gambia.
+Guest was named the Goodwill Ambassador to the Republic of Gambia, West Africa, in 2011 and the U.S. spokesperson for the 2014 International Roots Festival in Gambia.